Last Updated: August 6, 2026

 What does a garage door safety inspection include?

-A professional garage door safety inspection includes examination of springs, cables, sensors, auto-reverse function, hardware integrity, door balance, track alignment, and opener force settings.
-Our comprehensive 25-point checklist covers every safety-critical component from the torsion springs and lift cables to the photo-eye sensors and emergency release mechanism.
+25 checkpoints: springs, cables, sensors, auto-reverse, hardware, door balance, track alignment, and opener force settings among them.
+The list runs from the torsion springs and lift cables down to the photo-eye sensors and the emergency release handle.

 Is a garage door safety inspection worth it?